 The Periodic Performance Report (PPR) is a standard, uniform statewide performance progress reporting format used by all state agencies to collect performance information from recipients of state grant awards.
 Unless statutorily exempt as documented in the Catalog of State Financial Assistance and the Grant Agreement (UGA), all grant awards are subject to periodic performance reporting.
-Specific directions on how to complete the PPR are supplied
+Specific directions on how to complete the PPR are supplied on the form located on the DCEO Grantee Resources page - Periodic Performance Report.

-The PPR is due on a quarterly basis within 30 days of the end of each quarte or as outlined in your grant agreement.
+The PPR is due on a quarterly basis within 30 days of the end of each quarter or as outlined in your grant agreement.
+Grantee performance data is tracked in IWRS.
+As a result, additional supporting documentation is not required for PPR submission.